Gosodiadau rheoli ffonau symudol i rieni

 Mobile parental controls

-- All mobile phone providers offer free parental control services which limit the content children can access via the mobile network to items suitable for under 18s.
+- All mobile phone providers offer free parental control services which limit the content children can access via the internet to content suitable for under 18s.
 However, they may not always be automatically switched on.
 Check with your service provider that the parental control settings are switched on, and ask for them to be switched on if they are not.
-This is particularly important if the phone was used by an adult before.
+You should be able to do this via your account setting on your provider’s website.

 - Young people often take photographs and videos of themselves and each other on their mobile phones but they should be very careful how they then share these images.
 Embarrassing or inappropriate photos/videos could easily be passed between phones and put online.
 Once sent or put online, control over the images may be lost and they could end up in the hands of strangers.
 Photographs or videos may also be used to fuel bullying or harassment.
 Visit the thinkuknow website for more information and advice on this.